 - Formation of an abscess

-An abscess is a mass of necrotic tissue, with dead and viable neutrophils suspended in a liquifactive tissue necrosis.
+An abscess is a localised collection of pus surrounded by granulation tissue.
+Pus contains necrotic tissue with suspended dead and viable neutrophils and dead pathogens.
 It forms when the primary insult is a pyogenic bacterium and extensive tissue necrosis occurs.

 The initial inflammatory exudate forces the tissue apart, leaving a centre of necrotic tissue with the neutrophils and pathogens.
-Over time, the acute inflammation will cease and the abscess will be replaced by scar tissue.
+Over time, the acute inflammation will cease and, if not surgically drained, the abscess will be replaced by scar tissue.

 An abscess can be a source for systemic dissemination of a pathogen, with the abscess acting as a harbour for the infection.
 It can also cause continually rising pressures within the tissue, resulting in pain and damage to local structures.